210517-Enterprise/DungeonFactory/README.md

     frontend:
         image: dungeonfactory/frontend
         ports:
-            - "3000:80"
+            - "80:80"
 ```
 Place this file within the `./DungeonFactory` directory.
 #### 3: Deploying
-Entering `docker-compose up` within the `./DungeonFactory` directory will now spin up this application.
-By going to `http://localhost:3000` you will be able to access the frontend and create an account and characters.
+Entering `docker-compose up` within the `./DungeonFactory` directory will now spin up this application hosted on port `80`.
+This port can be changed but it is suggested to use `80` since it is the default listen port.

 ## Technologies Used
 - Backend